 Beyond the Levite circle, the twelve tribes camped in four groups of three tribes each.
 To the east were Judah (pop.
 74,600), Issachar (54,400) and Zebulun (57,400); to the south, Reuben (46,500), Simeon(59,300) and Gad (45,650); to the west, Ephraim (40,500), Manasseh (32,200) and Benjamin (35,400); and to the north, Dan(62,700), Asher (41,500) and Naphtali(53,400).
 This formation was kept also while traveling.
 Each tribe had its own nassi(prince or leader), and its own flag with its tribal color and emblem.

-This week’s haftorah begins with the words, “The number of the children of Israel shall be as the sand of the sea [shore], which can be neither measured nor counted.”
-An appropriate reading for the first Torahreading of the Book of Numbers.
+This Shabbat’s haftorah in Hosea 2:1-22 begins with the words, “The number of the children of Israel shall be as the sand of the sea [shore], which can be neither measured nor counted.”
+An appropriate reading for the first Torah reading of the Book of Numbers.

 Hosea first prophesies about the eventual reunification of the houses of Judah and Israel.
-During the Messianic Era, these two perennial antagonists will make peace and appoint a single leader.
-Hosea then rebukes the Jewish people for their infidelity, abandoning their “husband,” God, and engaging in adulterous affairs with pagan deities.
+During the Messianic Era, it is prophesied that these two houses will make peace and appoint a single leader.
+Hosea then rebukes the people of Israel for their infidelity, abandoning their “husband,” God, and engaging in adulterous affairs with pagan deities.
 He describes the punishments they will suffer because of this unfaithfulness.

-Eventually, though, Hosea reassures the Jews that they will repent, and God will accept then back wholeheartedly.
+Eventually, though, Hosea reassures them that they will repent, and God will accept then back wholeheartedly.
 The haftorah concludes with the moving words: “And I will betroth you to Me forever, and I will betroth you to Me with righteousness and with justice and with loving-kindness and with mercy.”

 –The Ark of the Covenant